 We meet every Sunday morning at 10.30 am (10.00 am for refreshments) in the Community Centre Social Hall for worship and teaching.
 Our worship style is informal and generally led by people from within the Fellowship, with occasional visiting speakers.
 We normally celebrate communion on the third or fourth Sunday in each month and at other times as arranged.
 We have weekly house group meetings, usually on Tuesday evenings.

-Every Wednesday at 9.30 am we run the Triangle Coffee Shop in the Social Hall, at which coffee, tea, biscuits and cakes are served for a nominal donation.
-Second-hand clothes and other items are also freely available.
+Every Wednesday at 9.15 am we run the Triangle Coffee Shop in the Social Hall, at which coffee, tea, biscuits and cakes are served for a nominal donation.
+Second-hand clothes and other items are also freely available, subject to Covid restrictions.
 This provides an important service to the community and many people drop in during this time.
-We also host the Friday Meal, a free drop-in cooked meal at 5.00 pm every Friday.
+We have also hosted the Friday Meal, a free drop-in cooked meal at 5.00 pm every Friday, but the future of this is currently being reviewed.
 The Coffee Shop and the Friday Meal have been awarded the highest 5-star Food Standards Agency rating for Food Hygiene by the local authority.

 On the first Sunday of each month at 7.00 pm we join with other churches in Crawley for celebration, teaching, prayer and fellowship at Crawley Baptist Church, Crabtree Road, West Green.

 You can contact us by email at firstname.lastname@example.org with any queries you may have about our activities or this web site.
 If you wish to contact one of the leaders or trustees, please use the same address and your message will be passed on.
 Thank you.

 We do not normally appeal for funds, but if you are a current or previous supporter and it is more convenient, you may donate through the Charities Aid Foundation using the button below, anonymously if you wish.